Effective representations of Hecke-Kiselman monoids of type A: Preliminary results

 \begin{lem} Let $\G$ be a simple directed graph with at most one edge between any pair of vertices.
 Let $\G'\subset \G$ be a full subgraph and let $\w$ be a word such that $\mathfrak{c}[\w]=V(\G')$.
-Then exactly one of the following alternatives takes place: \begin{enumerate} \item $\G'$ contains an oriented cycle and $[\w]^k$ are pairwise distinct for all $k\in \mathbb{N}$. \item $\G'$ contains no oriented cycles and $[\w]^{|V(\G')|}$ equals the zero element in $HK_{\G'}$. \end{enumerate} \end{lem}
+Then exactly one of the following is true: \begin{enumerate} \item $\G'$ contains an oriented cycle and $[\w]^k$ are pairwise distinct for all $k\in \mathbb{N}$. \item $\G'$ contains no oriented cycles and $[\w]^{|V(\G')|}$ is the zero element in $HK_{\G'}$. \end{enumerate} \end{lem}

-\begin{proof} Assume first that $\G'$ contains an oriented cycle $C$ (which then necessarily has length at least $3$).
-Using $p:HK_\G\to HK_C$ it is enough to prove the first claim under the assumption $\G=\G'=C$ (since if $p([\w]^k)$ are pairwise distinct then $[\w]^k$ are pairwise distinct as well).
+\begin{proof} Assume that $\G'$ contains an oriented cycle $C$ (which then necessarily has length at least $3$).
+Using $p:HK_\G\to HK_C$ it is enough to prove the first claim under the assumption $\G=\G'=C$ (since if $p([\w]^k)$ are pairwise distinct for all $k$, then $[\w]^k$ are pairwise distinct for all $k$ as well).